How to Calculate Autocorrelation in Excel (2 Ways)

 Comparison of Results with Graphical Representation

-As you can see, by using the above two formulas in two methods we are getting exactly the same autocorrelation values for their corresponding lags.
-Moreover, it can be concluded that with the increasing lagged values we are having a series of decreased autocorrelations.
+We get the same autocorrelation values for their corresponding lags by using the above two formulas in two methods.
+Moreover, it can be concluded that with the increasing lagged values, we are experiencing a series of decreased autocorrelations.

 For the lag value 1, we have a positive value which represents a proportionate increase in this time interval.
 And, for the rest of the lag values, we have negative autocorrelations defining a proportionate decrease in the time intervals.